s-ol/alive/docs/guide.md

     trace (+ a b): <Value num: 7>

-In `alive`, functions are first-class values and can be passed around just like numbers, strings etc. However it is very common to define a function with a name, so there is the `defn` shorthand, which combines the `def` and `fn` builtins into a single expression.
+In `alive`, functions are first-class values and can be passed around just like numbers, strings, etc. However it is very common to define a function with a name, so there is the `defn` shorthand, which combines the `def` and `fn` builtins into a single expression.
 Compare this equivalent definition of the `add-and-trace` function: